 Bellagio, the Pearl of Lake Como

-Via Giuseppe Garibaldi is populated by dozens of shops where visitors can find local food, leather goods, clothing, perfumes, and much more.
+Via Giuseppe Garibaldi is populated by dozens of shops and boutiques where visitors can find local food, leather goods, clothing, perfumes, and much more.

 In the town center, you can get to Piazza della Chiesa and admire the Basilica of San Giacomo, a Romanesque church built between the 11th and 12th centuries.

 After walking on the romantic lakeside Lungo Lario Manzoni, you will reach the world famous Villa Serbelloni, a luxury hotel built in the 15th century and currently owned by the Rockefeller Foundation.

 If you’re not a guest of the villa, you cannot visit the interior.
 However, you can book a visit and enjoy a walk into the 50 acres of park and gardens that surround the villa (visit Bellagio tourist office’s website for more information).

 The park is home to a large number of exotic trees, camellias, rhododendrons and azaleas, among others.